dashittu/PheWAS-workflow/README.md

 ## Project Overview

 This workflow supports:
-- Extraction of specific genetic variants (e.g., SNPs) using Hail from All of Us' MatrixTable
+- Extraction of specific genetic variants (e.g., SNPs) using Hail from _All of Us_' MatrixTable
 - Merging variants with phenotype and covariate data
 - Running PheWAS using the [PheTK](https://github.com/nhgritctran/PheTK) package
 - Visualizing results in Manhattan-style plots